Archive for February 1st, 2009

 img_1974_m

-On Friday, I sprayed my peach and nectarine trees with lime sulfur spray to control peach leaf curl.
+On Friday, I sprayed my peach and nectarine trees to control peach leaf curl.
 I also sprayed them in late December.
-I have been spraying my peach tree twice each winter while the tree is dormant since I planted it back in 2002, and it has never had more than a few leaves infected with leaf curl.
+I have been spraying my peach tree twice each winter while the tree is dormant since I planted it back in 2002.

 I have heard people coming into our local nursery complaining about peach leaf curl in the spring.
 Unfortunately, it is too late to spray then.
 The spray needs to be applied at least once while the tree is dormant.
 I typically spray twice.
 In very wet years, I spray three times.